filipstachura/rethinker/README.md

 # rethinker [![CRAN downloads](http://cranlogs.r-pkg.org/badges/rethinker)](https://cran.r-project.org/web/packages/rethinker/index.html)

 Rethinker is a [RethinkDB](http://rethinkdb.com/) driver for [R](https://www.r-project.org/).
-It is currently pretty usable, but mileage may vary; the only thing missing from *full-featured* is an auth key support, although documentation and test coverage is still far from perfect.
+It is currently pretty usable, but mileage may vary.

 How to use
 ---------